aregsar/aregcode/blog/2019/dotnetcore-understanding-aspnet-endpoint-routing/index.md

 ## Setting up Endpoint Authorization using endpoint routing and route mappings

-When working with the version 3 preview 3 release we can attach autorization metadata to an endpoint.
+When working with the version 3 preview 3 release we can attach authorization metadata to an endpoint.
 We do this using the route mappings configuration fluent API `RequireAuthorization` method.

 The endpoint routing resolver will access this metadata when processing a request and add it to the Endpoint object that it sets on the httpcontext.

 Any middleware in the pipeline after the route resolution middleware can access this authorization data by accessing the resolved Endpoint object.

-In particular the authorization middleware can use this data to make authorization deciesions.
+In particular the authorization middleware can use this data to make authorization decisions.

 Currently the route mapping configuration parameters are passed into the endpoint route resolver middleware, but as previously mentioned, in the future releases, the route mapping configuration will be passed into the endpoint dispatcher middleware.

-Either way the attached authorization metadata will be availailble for the endpoint resolver middleware to use.
+Either way the attached authorization metadata will be available for the endpoint resolver middleware to use.

 Below is an example of the version 3 preview 3 `Startup.Configure` method where I have added a new `/secret` route to the endpoint resolver middleware route map configuration lambda parameter: